Why choose A level further mathematics?

 Further mathematics is taught through in-depth theoretical lessons that extend core mathematical concepts and challenge students through complex problem solving.

-OT1: Mathematical argument, language and proof | Develops skills in logical reasoning, notation, and constructing mathematical proofs |
+- Mathematical argument, language and proof – developing skills in logical reasoning, mathematical notation, and constructing proofs

-OT2: Mathematical problem solving | Teaches strategies for solving unfamiliar problems using mathematical techniques |
+- Mathematical problem solving – learning strategies for tackling unfamiliar problems using a range of mathematical techniques

-OT3: Mathematical modelling | Applies mathematics to real-world contexts, forming and refining models |
+- Mathematical modelling – applying mathematics to real-world contexts, forming and refining models

-Compulsory Core Content | Includes complex numbers, matrices, calculus, vectors, and other advanced topics |
+- Compulsory core content – covering complex numbers, matrices, calculus, vectors, and other advanced topics

-Application 1: Statistics | Focuses on probability distributions, hypothesis testing, and statistical techniques |
+- Application 1: Statistics – focusing on probability distributions, hypothesis testing, and statistical techniques

-Application 2: Discrete mathematics | Includes algorithms, graph theory, and decision mathematics used in computing and logistics |
+- Application 2: Discrete mathematics – including algorithms, graph theory, and decision mathematics used in computing and logistics

 Assessment